Update: ‘Next-gen Interior’ section updated.

 Audi Q6 e-tron Sportback

-Expect the 2022 Audi Q6 e-tron with a cabin similar in aesthetics to the Q4 e-tron.
-Of course, thanks to a dedicated PPE platform for EVs, there will be more space and extra luxury features on offer, but akin to the smaller sibling, there will be high stress on the use of recycled materials.
-The Q6 e-tron should come equipped with premium tech like air suspension, torque vectoring, and all-wheel steering.
+Thanks to a dedicated PPE platform for EVs, there will be more space and extra luxury features on offer, but akin to the smaller sibling, there will be high stress on the use of recycled materials.

 In all likelihood, the squared-off steering wheel with back-lit touch controls will be carried over from the Q4, by which one can control 18 different functions.
 Another similarity will arise out of the flat floor to free up space for backseat passengers and luggage.
 Other highlights of the package will include an augmented reality head-up display, customizable virtual cockpit display, premium sound system from Sonos, and an XL-size central touchscreen.
 The Q6 e-tron could be one of the safest SUVs with collision avoidance assist, full-range adaptive cruise control, and a surround-view camera.